-The ophthalmoscope, for example, is the instrument most patients are familiar with; it allows the optometrist to see the back of the eye.
-New York licensed optometrists have completed a four-year graduate program of classroom and clinical training that resulted in the doctor of optometry (O.) Some New York optometrists have additional state certification to treat eye infections and other eye diseases; you can consult these doctors about these less common conditions.
-New York optometrists must show a current New York registration certificate; this certificate lists the professional's name, address, and dates of the registration period.
-Eye pain, redness, blurred vision, and complaints such as headaches or eye strain after visual tasks, it is best to consult an optometrist.
+This is done using instruments such as the ophthalmoscope, which allows the optometrist to see the back of the eye.
+Additionally, they must have completed a four-year graduate program of classroom and clinical training that resulted in the doctor of optometry (O.) Some New York optometrists have additional state certification to treat eye infections and other eye diseases; you can consult these doctors about these less common conditions.
+If you are experiencing any symptoms such as eye pain, redness, blurred vision, headaches or eye strain after visual tasks, it is best to consult an optometrist.
 Optometrists should keep patient records for six years or until the patient turns 22, whichever lasts longer.